 A straightforward decision-making exercise that highlights support play and running lines.
 It’s a good game to use early on in a coaching session when you want to get your players’ core skills nicely warmed up.
 MORE

 Got the lungs burning?
 Now it’s time to get those brains whirring!

 Decision-making exercises require your players to think about their options, communicate with each other and discover what works best.
 The focus is on playing with heads up, looking for the best solutions.

-If they do this in match-like situations in training, they will be better prepared to make decisions on the pitch come match day.
+If they do this in match-like situations in training, they will be better prepared to make decisions on the pitch come match day, whenever that is.